 Conversely, we can also investigate how the students' framing affects the instructor's framing.
 When the instructor visits each group during problem solving, she first listens to students' ongoing discussion or responds to questions they pose to her.
 Because her first interaction with the group is to listen, it's possible that she could mirror their framing (follow-the-leader), or shift it to another frame.

 The students-instructor matrix (figure \ref{fig:SI}) tabulates how student framing leads to instructor framing.
 In this matrix, follow-the-leader behavior is also common, though no longer dominant: the diagonal terms are large and cover 41\% of the transitions in the matrix.
-The instructor's preference for conceptual physics (CP) is also apparent in the CP column: no matter what the students start with, she is most likely to respond in the conceptual physics frame.
-This is different than in the instructor-students matrix, where the students are more likely to follow the instructor's lead in the conceptual physics frame.
+The instructor's preference for conceptual physics (CP) is also apparent in the CP column: no matter what the students start with, if she shifts, it is most likely to be into the CP frame.
+This is different than in the instructor-students matrix, where the students rarely shift into this frame if the instructor starts in another frame.
 We interpret the asymmetry between these two matrices to be a product of the instructor's ongoing focus on conceptual physics coupled to her more powerful position in the discussion.